jeremiecanoni/ML-Project2/README.md

 * nltk `pip install nltk`
 * gensim `pip install gensim`

 Some additional downloads are required for nltk and Symspell.
-Note that due to the computational cost of the whole processing, a major part of the notebooks have been executed using google colaboratory.
+Note that due to the computational cost of the whole processing, the notebooks have been executed using google colaboratory.

 ## Usage